preethumohanankk/preethumohanankk.github.io/_posts/2025-06-15-ai-in-physiotherapy.md

 > A cutting-edge 2025 study introduced a hybrid AI model (combining fuzzy logic with machine learning) to track stroke patients' lower limb exercises via a simple camera setup[^10].
 The system achieved an **angular measurement error as low as 0.34°** and classified exercise performance with **over 90% accuracy** for key movements like hip flexion and knee extension[^10].

 This system uses computer vision to measure joint angles during exercises (based on Fugl-Meyer motor assessment criteria) and provides automated feedback – counting repetitions, measuring range of motion, and displaying progress trends.
 It effectively gives clinicians "eyes" on the patient's exercise even when performed remotely, enabling telerehabilitation with real-time monitoring[^10].

+Trained on data from experienced physiotherapists and vetted by rehabilitation physicians, this kind of system effectively gives the clinician "eyes" on the patient's exercise even when performed remotely, enabling telerehabilitation with real-time monitoring.
+The patient gets instant feedback if they are deviating from the correct movement pattern, and the clinician can review quantified results of each session (e.g. range of motion achieved in each rep) via an online dashboard.

+### Patient Education and Engagement in Neurorehabilitation

+AI is also tackling neurological patient education and engagement.
+Managing conditions like stroke or Parkinson's often requires patients (and their families) to understand complex self-care routines and precautions.
+AI-driven conversational agents are being piloted to reinforce education – for example, a voice-assisted app might quiz stroke patients on their limb protection strategies or home exercise understanding and provide tailored explanations where knowledge gaps exist.
+Furthermore, virtual reality rehabilitation games for neurological patients are starting to incorporate AI to adjust game difficulty on the fly, keeping patients optimally challenged and engaged.

 ## AI in Sports Physiotherapy